-

 Q5: Can calcium deficiency be reversed with diet alone?

-A: In many cases, improving your diet can address calcium deficiency.
+In many cases, improving your diet can address calcium deficiency.
 However, if the deficiency is severe, supplements and professional guidance may be needed to restore proper levels.

 By being aware of these warning signs and taking proactive steps, you can better manage your calcium levels and protect your dental health.
 Regular dental visits and a balanced diet play a key role in preventing and addressing calcium deficiency issues.
 For those seeking solutions to dental alignment issues related to nutritional deficiencies, consider exploring treatments like Invisalign in Ajman.